Open access peer-reviewed chapter - ONLINE FIRST

 2.1 Chemicals, reagents and solution preparations

-Pyraclostrobin (purify 98%), and sodium nitrite (NaNO2), 4-Amino sulphonic acid were procured from Sigma-Aldrich (ACS reagent, ≥99%, MA, USA).
-Hydrochloric acid (HCl) were purchased from Hi-Media (AR reagent, 99% Mumbai, India).
-All the solutions were prepared in ultrapure water and the same was used throughout the studies.
+Pyraclostrobin (purify 98%), sodium nitrite (NaNO2) and 4-amino sulfonic acid were procured from Sigma-Aldrich (ACS reagent, ≥99%, MA, USA).
+Hydrochloric acid (HCl) was purchased from Hi-Media (AR reagent, 99% Mumbai, India).
+All the solutions were prepared in ultrapure water, and they were used throughout the studies.
 A stock standard solution of pyraclostrobin (1000 μgmL−1) was prepared in an appropriate amount of analyte by dissolving in ultrapure water.
 Appropriate dilutions were made to obtain solutions containing pyraclostrobin in the concentration ranges from 3.0 to 12 μgmL−1.
-1% NaNO2 were prepared by dissolving 1.0 g of each targeted compound in 100 mL of ultrapure water.
+About 1% NaNO2 was prepared by dissolving 1.0 g of each targeted compound in 100 mL of ultrapure water.
 In addition, 1 N HCl solution was prepared by dissolving 8.3 mL of concentrated HCl in 100 mL of ultrapure water.
-1% solution of para-amino sulphonic acid (PAS) was prepared by taking 0.05 g of substance in 5.0 mL ethanol containing 10 mL of volumetric flask.
-To prepare a coupling reagent, a 3 mL of HCl and 3 mL of NaNO2 was mixed with 25 mL of solution containing 4-Amino sulphonic acid reagent.
+A 1% solution of para-amino sulfonic acid (PAS) was prepared by taking 0.05 g of substance in 5.0 mL ethanol containing 10 mL of volumetric flask.
+To prepare a coupling reagent, 3 mL of HCl and 3 mL of NaNO2 were mixed with 25 mL of solution containing 4-amino sulfonic acid reagent.
 All sample solutions were stored at 5°C until the analysis.

 2.2 Sample collections and preparations